AI-Pree/Vibe/README.md

-# blockchain_protocol
+# Vibe

-This project aims to build a blockchain_protocal for a  distributed ledger system.
+This project aims to build a blockchain protocol for a  distributed ledger system.